Heckie75/Mipow-Playbulb-BTL201/README.md

 ...
 ```

-3. Give name a new name
+3. Give bulb a new name

 In order to be able to distinguish multiple bulbs you should rename your bulb.